Mattathias: First Stage of the Rebellion

 Upon the dramatic killing of the official and the Jew, he and his five sons fled to the wilderness of Judea where they began to build a guerilla force of followers.
 The area was then known as the Gophna Hills, a region near modern Jifna.
-Mattathias then disappears from historical record.
-According to 1 Maccabees, he died in the 146th year of the Ancient Macedonian calendar, equivalent to some point between Spring 166 – Spring 165 BCE.
+He led the rebellion for one year, and before his death, he assigned different roles to two of his sons, based on their individual qualities.
+Simon was appointed counselor and Judah the military commander.
+According to 1 Maccabees, he died in the 146th year of the Ancient Macedonian calendar, equivalent to some point between Spring 166 – Spring 165 BCE, and was buried in the tomb of his ancestors in Modiin.

+Contribution to Religious Law

+In Jewish scripture there is no explicit mention of the prohibition of warfare on the Sabbath, nor is there any mention of refraining from battle on the Sabbath.
+Even so, by the Second Temple Period it is clear that combat on the Sabbath was widely viewed by Jews as forbidden, even to the extent of large scale defeat and death.
+Beginning with the invasion of Jerusalem by Ptolemy I Soter, a number of incidents are documented in the writings of Josephus and in the books of the Maccabees, in which Jewish fighters refrained from combat and even sacrificed their lives in the face of the enemy so as not to desecrate the Sabbath.
+In the aftermath of one such incident it is said that Mattathias directed:'Let us fight against anyone who comes to attack us on the Sabbath day; let us not all die as our kindred died in their hiding-places.'
+This is the earliest known rejection of the commonly accepted prohibition of fighting on the Sabbath, later on in the Second Temple Period this permission was expanded to include not only defensive actions but offensive ones too.
+This process is reflected in rabbinic sources where the ruling was developed and finally canonized as a Halakhic decree.

 Context

 This was the first step in the Maccabean Revolt, the result of which was Jewish independence, which had not been enjoyed for more than 400 years.
 The events of the war of the Maccabees form the basis for the holiday of Hanukkah, which is celebrated by Jews on the 25th of Kislev (on the Hebrew calendar, corresponding to mid-November to late December in the Gregorian calendar).

-Descendants

-The Jewish historian Josephus also presents information that appears to show Herod the Great as also being of Maccabean (Hasmonean) descent.